FarzadMohtasham/JobBoards/README.md

 # JobBoards
-JobBorders is a job bording platform for JobFinders and Employers
+JobBoards is a job bording platform for JobFinders and Employers